Bedrooms 3, Sleeps 5

 The windows on the south side look out over our fields, and up across to the Massif des Monédières (the ‘mountains of light’).
 You can see the hang gliders launching from the highest point, Puy de Monédières on hot summer evenings.
 On the west gable a bi-fold door opens directly onto the large terrace, drawing you to views towards our woods and in the evening towards the setting sun.
 On the north side there is a huge three metre glass window with the integrated front door, with more views of fields and woods across the lane.

 The exterior of the barn has been newly pointed and retains all the original character of this typically Corrézien barn.
 With its beautiful hand-shaped granite corner coin stones, arched doorways and miniature windows it is incredible to think all this was all originally built for cows!
 The slate roof is complemented by grey guttering and grey window frames which maintains a neutral palette to highlight the beautiful stonework.

-The gîte has its own private garden enclosed by a fence, accessed by steps from the terrace.
 You are very welcome to stroll around the field and into the woods.
-Marked paths ensure you don’t get lost!
+Marked paths meander in the shade.

 Situated in the undiscovered region of Corrèze, on the western edge of the Massif Central we are surrounded by the rivers, lakes and forests of the ‘Parc naturel régional de Millevaches en Limousin’.
 Traversed by a huge network of pathways the moorlands, meadows, woodlands and rivers remain totally unspoilt.
 It offers a tranquil retreat and a haven for wildlife.